 When looking at New York vs London what are the key differences?

-So you may be in the extremely fortunate position of choosing between living in New York and living in London.
+You may be in the extremely fortunate position of choosing between living in New York and living in London.
+Or, it could be for a research trip or simply a vacation.

 New York vs London

-It’s a big step moving into these smart cities and they are notorious for being two of the world’s most expensive and competitive places to live.
+It’s a big step moving into either one of these smart cities as they are notorious for being two of the world’s most expensive and competitive places to live.

 Fear not!
-For we can guide you through the noise and give you the straight facts as to why London might top New York or the Big Apple has it nailed better than the Big Smoke.
+For we can guide you through the noise and give you the straight facts as to why London might top New York or the Big Apple has it nailed better than the Big Smoke?
+That way, you can then make the best decision for yourself.

 New York